624 E. Alisal Street,

 3 people favorited this theater

 This theatre bore an exterior very similar to that of the Loyola Theatre in Los Angeles.
-They did not share the same architect, and the Loyola was the more graceful of the two.
-The Alisal boasted an abundant use of neon.
+They did not share the same architect, and the Loyola Theatre was the more graceful of the two.
+The Alisal Theatre boasted an abundant use of neon.
 The auditorium had a covelit vaulted ceiling.
 Flanking the proscenium were matching plaster freestanding sculptures of striding lions, backed by sculpted foliage.
-The same style of ornaments were used when the Alex Theatre in Glendale was Skourasized, and are now on display in that theatre’s lobby).
+(The same style of ornaments were used when the Alex Theatre in Glendale was Skourasized, and are now on display in that theatre’s lobby).
 The seating was stadium style.

-The Alisal later housed a carpet store, then later became a indoor model racecar track.
+The Alisal Theatre was closed in 1959 and later housed a carpet store, then later became a indoor model racecar track.
 Today, the building survives, shorn of its massive neon roof crest and marquee and with a flat sheet metal facade tacked over the original, undulating one.
 The sturdy concrete shape of the building still shouts “former theatre” to those who can recognize such things.
 Out front, a pink tinted sidewalk etched with a crosshatched pattern stretches the entire width of the building, and leads to a swirling terrazzo pavement with an imprint of the box office, mostly obscured by a row of modern aluminum-framed entrance doors.

 Just login to your account and subscribe to this theater